travisddavies/computer_vision_notes/multiview_depth.md

 - **Intrinsic parameters**: camera parameters related to image formation (focal length, optical centre, lens distortion)
 - **Extrinsic parameters**: camera pose (location and orientation) relative to the world
 - Camera calibration is a process to find the intrinsic parameters
-- Usually, these parameters are learned from image data with unknown extrinsic parameters
+- Usually, these parameters are **learned** from image data with unknown extrinsic parameters

 ## Homogeneous Coordinates
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JSLG8n_IY9s?si=4Q62gI-L0OI2p0Sx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 - When converting between world and image points, it is often convenient to use **homogeneous** (or **projective**) coordinates
 - Image points are represented with 3 values ($x_i,y_i,z_i$)
 - The third value can be thought of as the distance to the image plane
+- Notice how the $x, y$ values scale from 2,1 to 4,2 when $z$ scales from 1 to 2

 ![[homogeneous_coords.png]]